WouterKlein/boxwoodtest/README.md

 ## References

-[^1]: Nicholas LeBlanc, Catalina Salgado-Salazar, Jo Anne Crouch, “Boxwood blight: an ongoing threat to ornamental and native boxwood,” _Applied Microbiology and Biotechnology_, 102 (2018), 4371 (https://doi.org/10.1007/s00253-018-8936-2).
+[^1]: Nicholas LeBlanc, Catalina Salgado-Salazar, Jo Anne Crouch, “Boxwood blight: an ongoing threat to ornamental and native boxwood,” _Applied Microbiology and Biotechnology_, 102 (2018), 4371.  doi: 10.1007/s00253-018-8936-2.
 [^2]: Ibid., with reference to USDA-National Agricultural Statistics Service Census of Agriculture 2014 reports, https://www.agcensus.usda.gov.
 English or European boxwood is the same species (_Buxus sempervirens_) as American boxwood.
 There are no boxwood species native to the US.
 The centers of diversity for the genus are in Western Europe, Northern Africa, and Asia (_Buxus microphylla_).
 [^3]: _Beatrix Farrand’s Plant Book for Dumbarton Oaks_, ed.
 Diane Kostial McGuire (Washington, DC: Dumbarton Oaks, 1980), xiii.
 [^4]: Daniela Bleichmar, “Botanical conquistadors: the promises and challenges of imperial botany in the Hispanic Enlightenment,” _The Botany of Empire in the Long Eighteenth Century_, ed.
 Yota Batsaki, Sarah Burke Cahalan, and Anatole Tchikine (Washington, DC: Dumbarton Oaks, 2016), 35.